 Adele Campbell - Glasgow

-Adele joined Stewart Ivory in 2016 and is responsible for delivering financial education to schools in Glasgow.
+Adele joined us in 2016 and is responsible for delivering financial education to schools in Glasgow.
 Adele started her career in finance with the Miller Group in Edinburgh, where she began studying for the ACCA accounting qualification.
 She then went on to work for global accountancy firm Ernst & Young before moving on to an internal audit role with US owned Wyman Gordan after the arrival of her daughter.
 Adele has moved on from auditing to recruiting accountants for firms across the globe, and runs a successful recruitment consultancy.
 In her spare time Adele volunteers at her local primary school, working with children on literacy and numeracy.

 Catriona Scott - Edinburgh, Lothians and Borders

-Catriona joined the Stewart Ivory Project at its inception and since then has been responsible for delivering financial education to schools in Edinburgh, the Lothians and the Borders.
+Catriona joined us at our inception and since then has been responsible for delivering financial education to schools in Edinburgh, the Lothians and the Borders.
 Catriona was educated in Edinburgh and then attended Durham University where she gained a BA in combined honours.
 Catriona started her career in the City of London as a bond-salesperson working for McLeod Young & Weir (later ScotiaMcLeod), where she specialised in the trading of Canadian Eurobonds and the New Issue market.
 Catriona then returned to work in Edinburgh for Roderick Sutherland and Partners where she was an institutional bond broker covering the Benelux countries.
 Catriona is married with three children (two students).
 Her other interests include the study of wine and she holds WSET Diploma in wine and has lectured on the subject.

 Susan Wilson - mainly Lanarkshire (North and South) and Edinburgh